-Khonshu is one of the Gods of Celestial Heliopolis, worshiped by the ancient Egyptians, in ancient times, Khonshu posed as a human pharaoh in the city of Thebes, the seat of worship for Ammon-Ra, presumably at the same time Osiris posed as a mortal ruler.
-Khonshu was also described as a mentor of Horus the Younger and may have been the sun-gods teacher and protector as Seth over threw Osris as pharaoh.
-The power shift in Heaven and on Earth resulted in Osiris subsequently becoming god of the dead, and Khonshu ascended into the role of god of the moon, ousting Thoth from that role.
-Thoth then became god of wisdom and magic vizier to Osiris.
-Khonshu allegedly dictated his will on Earth to legendary Egyptian intellectual Imhotep.
+Khonshu is one of the gods of Celestial Heliopolis, worshipped by the ancient Egyptians.
+In ancient times, Khonshu poses as a human pharaoh in the Egyptian city of Thebes, at the seat of worship for Ammon-Ra, AKA Atum.
+Khonshu mentors Horus the Younger as his teacher and protector when Seth overthrows Osiris as pharaoh.
+The power shifts in heaven and on earth result in Osiris subsequently becoming god of the dead, and Khonshu ascends into the role of god of the moon, ousting Thoth from that role.
+Thoth then becomes god of wisdom and magic and vizier to Osiris.
+Khonshu allegedly dictates his will on Earth to legendary Egyptian intellectual Imhotep.